EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 ### Arcs

-Will have grt back to this concept later.
+Will have to go back to this concept later.

 ## Fills and Strokes